 Normally, the Senate requires a 60-vote majority to pass any legislation—a high bar that makes it hard for the Senate to quickly pass major pieces of legislation.
 This is intentional.
 It’s supposed to prevent the majority party from jamming legislation through the Senate.
 Budget Reconciliation, often referred to as just reconciliation, is a legislative maneuver that allows the majority to get around this 60-vote safeguard.
 Reconciliation lets the Senate majority bypass the filibuster process, allowing them to pass legislation with 50 votes, instead of the normal 60.
-This document reviews how Republicans are using reconciliation to attempt to pass the Trump Tax Scam.
+This document explains how reconciliation works.

 The Reconciliation Process